Jalalhejazi/Jalalhejazi/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently working on [DevOps Automation and Class-room Training][AZ0400]
+- I'm currently working on DevOps Automation and Cloud Optimization
-- 2021 Goals: Automation as much as I can
+- 2022 Goals: Automation as much as I can

 ### Connect with me: